jsmarier/midterm_project_eda/EN-template-for-analysis.md

 ## 3. Understanding Data

+### 3.1.
+Cleaning Data

+Use three hashtag symbols (`###`) to create a level 3 heading like this one.
+Please follow this template when it comes to level 1 and level 2 headings.
+However, you can use level 3 headings as you see fit.

 Insert text here.

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).